SHADOW ON A CURB

 A boy I remember once sat on a curb,

-On a warm, sunny, day almost fifty years ago I say.
+On a warm, sunny, day over forty years ago I say.

 Listening to the airplanes going by, fly so high,

 Hands rested on his face, a street and a place far away.

 He would stare from where he sat, a thinking child,

 I remember him well when he lost that smile.

 A car that no longer moved, the life in it lost,

 Now the memory of a man who sat at the wheel.

 A place and a street that exists till this day,